 The modern world had to wait for 1961 and a jungle pilot named Harry Gibson to spot both sinkholes or simas as they are called in South America.

-As they descended, they realised that getting back was not going to be easy because the sinkhole down below was wider than above and rope was hanging free.
-Thus explorers were in a trap, as bugs in a jar.
-During the next few days a winch was arranged and a chainsaw and other supplies were lowered.
+As they descended, they realized that getting back was not going to be easy because the sinkhole down below was wider than above and the rope was hanging free.
+Thus explorers were in a trap, like bugs in a jar.
+During the next few days, a winch was arranged and a chainsaw and other supplies were lowered.
 The three men made a desperate attempt to cut giant trees to make an open space for the helicopter, living with the unpleasant exhaust of the chainsaw.
-This slaughter of unknown and most likely, very rare species of plants was unnecessary, as in the end they used cable ladders to get out of their trap.
+This slaughter of unknown and most likely, very rare species of plants was unnecessary, as, in the end, they used cable ladders to get out of their trap.

-During their stay the expedition looked for the underground river which had formed the sinkhole, but were without success: there was no water body below.
+During their stay the expedition looked for the underground river which had formed the sinkhole, but was without success: there was no water body below.

 Sima Humboldt and Sima Martel